About Sally Wright – Counsellor in Edinburgh & Online

 My Path to Becoming a Counsellor

-That led me into the social care sector, where I worked for over 20 years.
-My experience spans a range of services.
-These include, people with disabilities, people from LGBTQ+ communities, those living with HIV or hepatitis C and people who use substances.
-I progressed from support work to senior support roles, taking on key responsibilities in managing front-line services.
-I also worked as a volunteer coordinator—recruiting, training, and supporting volunteers across a range of services.
+This led me into the social care sector, where I worked for over 20 years in a range of roles supporting individuals with diverse and complex needs.
+My experience includes working with people with disabilities, people from LGBTQ+ communities, those living with HIV or hepatitis C, and people who use substances.

 Interior of building where counselling room is.
 View is from ground floor facing up showing the ornate banister curving up 3 floors.